CEE 7: CEE 7/7 plug (compatible with E and F)

 To bridge the differences between German and French standards, the CEE 7/7 plug was developed.
-It is polarised to prevent the line and neutral connections from being reversed when used with a French CEE 7/5 socket, but allows polarity reversal when inserted into a German CEE 7/3 socket.
 The plug is rated at 16 A.

 It has earthing clips on both sides to connect with the CEE 7/3 socket and a female contact to accept the earthing pin of the CEE 7/5 socket.
 Currently, appliances in many countries are sold with non-rewireable CEE 7/7 plugs attached, enabling use in all countries whose socket standards are based on either CEE 7/3 or CEE 7/5.

 This plug can be inserted into a Danish Type K socket, but earthing is not enabled.

 CEE 7/16 plugs

 The CEE 7/16 standard sheet appears in Supplement 2 (June 1962) to the 1951 edition of CEE 7.
 The CEE 7/16 unearthed plug is used for low power Class II applications, it has two round 4 by 19 mm (0.157 by 0.748 in) pins, rated at 2.5 A. There are two variants.